 The story behind the FreezeZone fuzz pedal.

-After many years working in electronics, I started focusing on effects pedals, when I came across Michael Westbrook's video on how temperature affects germanium transistors.
+After years working in electronics, I started focusing on effects pedals, when I came across Michael Westbrook's video on how temperature affects germanium transistors.
 In his video, he shows an Analog-Man Sunface pedal that he put in the freezer for 20 minutes and then demonstrates its sound through three temperature ranges.
 I was amazed how much better the pedal sounded after being in the freezer for 20 minutes—a warmer, fuller sound with longer sustain.

 After seeing Michael's video, I just had to find a way to cool down germanium transistors internally.
-After a year of R&D, I came up with the FreezeZone Pedal, using a germanium transistor, a heat pump, and a temperature controller, which I was able to fit into a 1590BBS enclosure.
+After a year of R&D, I came up with the FreezeZone Pedal, using germanium transistors, a heat pump, and a temperature controller, which I was able to fit into a 1590BBS enclosure.
 What began as a quest to cool down the germanium fuzz pedal for stability also ended up being a method of increasing the overall tonal range.

 Michael Westbrook demonstrates the sound of Germanium transistors through three different temperatures ranges.